Endeavour-Services/data_preprocessing_test/README.md

             Get buyer name fron imput file buyer column

 Question:
-    Write a python program to generate the single result file for all 3 inpput files: attached the actual result file for input files.
+    Write a python program to generate the single result file for all 3 inpput files (for input files extract zip file): attached the actual result file for input files.